bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 //l(Yome.sliceTheta(Yome.state))
 {% endhighlight %}

-Since we are working with regular polygons I am going to constantly be referencing the angle of one of the slices.
-The `sliceTheta` function give us this angle in radians.
+radians.

-Again, you can see it's working by uncommenting the log line below it and seeing the output in the Dev Console.
+Again, you can see it working by uncommenting the log line below it and seeing the output in the Dev Console.
 I will continue to place these log comments in the code and I will leave it up to you to try the code out.